 - The use of the Private Finance Initiative, creating unmanageable debt for many NHS hospitals;

-- The introduction of NHS England’s plan, the Five Year Forward View, calling for major reorganisation based in part on ‘integrated care’, and raising concerns that the NHS is being moved towards a US-type insurance based system.
+- The introduction of NHS England’s plan, the Five Year Forward View, calling for major reorganisation based in part on ‘new models of care’, and raising concerns that the NHS is being moved towards a US-type insurance based system.

 - devolution, in which NHS functions and assets come under the control of cash-starved local authorities, threatening ‘ring-fenced’ NHS funding and observance of national health care standards.

-- the setting up of 44 new ‘local health systems’ that must quickly develop new Sustainability and Transformation Plans to cut costs by introducing new, untested ways of delivering care.
+- the setting up of 44 new ‘local health systems’ that must quickly develop new Sustainability and Transformation Plans to reconfigure services and cut costs by introducing new, untested ways of delivering care.

 These changes mean that a new, fragmented way of providing health care is being set up without the awareness or agreement of the public.
 This is not just a re-organised health service but one that is being built on very different principles – where privatisation is encouraged and comprehensive health care will no longer be funded from general taxes and equally available to all.